On learning an interpreted language with recurrent models: The task

-The interpretation is defined model-theoretically.
-We randomly generate a model where each proper name corresponds to a distinct individual and each function denoted by a common noun is total.
-An example interpretation of function elements is given in tables \ref{enemy-table}, \ref{friend-table}, and \ref{parent-table}.
-In such a model, each well-formed expression of the language is interpreted as an individual identifier.
-The denotation of any expression can be calculated by recursive application of functions to arguments, guided by the syntactic structure of the expression.
+Interpretation is defined model-theoretically.
+We randomly generate a model where each proper name corresponds to a distinct individual and each function denoted by a common noun is total, e.g.~every individual has exactly one enemy, exactly one friend, etc. This total function interpretation simplifies natural language patterns but is an appropriate idealization for our purposes.
+An example a model with all relations is given in Figure~\ref{friend-figure}.

+In such a model, each well-formed expression of the language is an individual identifier.
+The denotation of any expression regardless of its complexity (= number of content words) can be calculated by recursive application of functions to arguments, guided by the syntactic structure.

-The task given to the neural systems is to identify the individual that corresponds to each expression; e.g.~\textit{Ann's child's enemy} is the same person as \textit{Bill}.
+The task given to the models is to identify the individual that corresponds to each expression; e.g.~\textit{Ann's child's enemy} (complexity 3) is the same person as \textit{Bill} (complexity 1).
 Since there is just a finite number of individuals in any given model, the task formally boils down to string classification, assigning each expression to one of the set of individuals in the model.